Divyanth2468/Mapty/README.md

 - Display all workouts in a list
 - Display all workouts on the map with a marker
 - Stores the input workout data in the local storage, so on page reload the data wont dissapear
+- Displays current location
+- Reset button to erase all workout data
+- Ability to delete individual workouts

 ## Screenshots

 ![App Screenshot](Demo.png)